rdnajac/.vim/README.md

 - [ ] snacks profiler and todo comments
 - [ ] vim.pack to install/update neovim
 - [ ] <M-.> does what?
+- [ ] filter g0 like aerial for functions or M. in lua

 remote ui stuff